-My roommates make fun of me and say that if there’s a deal, you can depend on me to find it.
-I think if I were to have my own show, it would be similar to Guy Fieri’s Triple D, except my “Triple D” would stand for DEALS, DEALS, DEALS!
-Here are a few travel tips I’ve come across on making this whole trip easier, and to save money.
-We can all use some travel tips, right?
+My flatmates make fun of me and say that if there’s a deal, you can depend on me to find it.
+I think if I were to have my own show, it would be similar to Guy Fieri’s Triple D, except my “Triple D” would stand for DEALS, DEALS, DEALS.
+I know my jokes are terrible, James tells me this on the daily.

 1. A railcard – specific to U.K.

 2. Offline Maps

 Prior to our travels abroad I downloaded an offline map to use since I am certainly not paying for an International Plan.
-I personally use Maps.I, but a lot of people like Offline Google Maps.
+I personally use Maps.me, but a lot of people like Offline Google Maps.
 What I liked about my app was it gave walking directions to every point I wanted to go to, allowed me to pin spots that I wanted to see, and I could search on the map for public toilets, restaurants, sights, bus stops etc. all while offline.
-The only issue is that similar to other offline maps, you NEED to download the map of the area you’re going to while you still have wifi or data.
+The only issue is that similar to other offline maps, you NEED to download the map while you have wifi or data.
 It’s definitely important to do this before you travel.

 3. Phone plan

 I think Verizon phones might be able to switch sim cards quite easily, even if under contract.
-James and I ended up turning our roaming off, and our cellular data (all can be found in settings on an iPhone), put our phones on Airplane mode.
+All in all, James and I ended up turning our off our roaming and cellular data and put our phones on Airplane mode.
 The only time we were able to use our phones functionally was when connected to wifi.
 Fortunately in the UK a lot of cities have wifi in the streets, but honestly, it wasn’t a huge issue for me.
 I’d rather take pictures and enjoy walking around places I’ve never been before rather than needing to be connected 24/7 to the internet.
 However, if you feel the need to be accessible at all times, you can always purchase a pre-paid phone and use that with a UK sim while abroad or utilize an international phone plane from you carrier.
 I didn’t feel like paying for either – hence why this is a budget friendly blog.

 I personally favored Google flights more.
-I found that if you entered a departing airport and left the destination airport empty, and click a particular day you are interested in, Google flights will show you all the places you can fly on that day from that airport and the prices of each flight.
-Using this method I was able to purchase various one-way trips over a two week span, that allowed me to see 8 countries in the cheapest route possible by connecting all these one way fights and doing a loop through Europe finally heading back to London.
+I found that if on a select day, you entered a departing airport and left the destination airport empty Google flights will show you all the places you can fly to on that day from that airport and the prices of each flight.
+Using this method I was able to purchase various one-way trips over a two week span, that allowed me to see 8 countries in the cheapest route possible by connecting all these one way fights and doing a loop back to my originating spot.
 I managed to find 10 flights, for 8 countries, for $300.
 Many of them were, not surprisingly, via Ryanair.
 The Spirit of Europe (and actually a lot comfier than Spirit).
-Considering my flight from JFK to LGW cost $300 alone, I was quite pleased.
-This alone is probably one of my favorite travel tips, who doesn’t like to save money?
+Considering my flight from JFK to LGW cost $300 alone, I was quite pleased – I mean who doesn’t like to save money?

-Essentially you sign up on the site, send a request and ask someone if you (and friends) can crash on their couch/guest room/floor for a night or two while in a city.
+Essentially you sign up on the site, send a request and ask someone if you (and friends) can crash on their couch/guest room/floor/whatever is available for a night or two while in their city.
 The expectation is that you return the favor in the future to either that person or someone else who is looking for a couch to crash on..Plus it’s free so there’s that.
-You might be fortunate to have a host that is willing to take you all over the city you’re visiting in, or at the very least pick you up from an airport and make you a meal.
-I recommend reading the profiles and references really well of the people you are considering hosting/being hosted by to make sure it is a good match.
+You might be fortunate to have a host that is willing to take you all over the city you’re visiting in, pick you up from an airport and make you a meal, or give you great tips on places to eat.

 If anyone has any other useful travel tips be sure to send it my way!